sayanriju/framework/README.md

 - Check your php.ini, `short_open_tag = ` should be `On`.
 - Check your phpinfo(); `PDO` and `Pdo_yourdriver` (pdo_mysql, pdo_pgsql etc..) must be installed on your host.
 - Open your browser and run Obullo e.g. `http://localhost/obullo`
-- You can change configuration from `application/config/config.php file`.
+- You can change configuration from `application/config/config.php` file.

 ## Quick Start